NTIA/itm/README.md

 This code repository contains the ITS Irregular Terrain Model (ITM).
 ITM predicts terrestrial radiowave propagation for frequencies between 20 MHz and 20 GHz based on electromagnetic theory and empirical models developed by Anita Longley and Phil Rice.
 Propagation mechanisms considered include free space loss, diffraction, and troposcatter.
 Specifically, ITM predicts attenuation as a function of distance (greater than 1 km), terminal heights, meteorological conditions, terrain effects, and the variability of the signal in time and in space.

-**Note**: Verion 1.3 of this code base is functionally identical to version 1.2.2 of the FORTRAN source, which has been archived [here](https://github.com/NTIA/itm-longley-rice).
+**Note**: Version 1.3 of this code base is functionally identical to version 1.2.2 of the FORTRAN source, which has been archived [here](https://github.com/NTIA/itm-longley-rice).
 ITS plans to apply all future ITM updates to this C++ code base.

 ## Quick Start ##